 Paper Title: Research on the Therapeutic Effect of Pine Pollen on Prostatic Hypertrophy (BPH) in Rats (2005, Cong Tao)

-After two weeks of feeding, group two and group three were injected with testosterone propionate (4mg/kg), mixed with olive oil.
-At the same time, group one was injected with olive oil (1ml/kg) alone.
-Two weeks later, the sample slices of prostate were observed, and the sex hormones contents, trace elements zinc, copper, and antioxidant enzymes were taken from the blood serum, prostate and liver.
-The results showed that the prostate hyperplasia symptoms of the groups fed Pine Pollen were significantly better than those of placebo group.
-The testosterone level of group three was lower than that of group two and no distinct difference from the control group.
+After two weeks of feeding, groups two and three were injected with testosterone propionate (4 mg/kg) mixed with olive oil.
+At the same time, group one was injected with olive oil (1 mL/kg) alone.
+Two weeks later, the sample slices of prostate were observed, and the sex hormones, trace elements, zinc, copper, and antioxidant enzymes were taken from the blood serum, prostate, and liver.
+The results showed that the prostate hyperplasia symptoms of the groups fed Pine Pollenwere significantly better than those of the placebo group.
+The testosterone level of group three was lower than that of group two and there was no distinct difference from the control group.
 The estradiol level in the blood serum of rats in group three was the lowest.
-Therefore, the experiment concludes that consumption of Pine Pollen could improve the symptoms of BPH and the preventive mechanism can regulate sex hormones balance.
+Therefore, the experiment concludes that consumption of Pine Pollen could improve the symptoms of BPH and that the preventive mechanism can regulate sex hormone balance.

 Results from Groups One through Three

 At present, the index to measure the degree of benign prostatic hypertrophy (BPH) is via prostate index blood tests and biopsy.
-The above results shows that prostate weight, prostate index, and prostate cell proliferation of the Pine Pollen group of rats was distinctly lower than the placebo group, clearly showing that Pine Pollen has a preventive and therapeutic effect on BPH (Benign Prostatic Hyperplasia).
+The above results show that the prostate weight, prostate index, and prostate cell proliferation of the Pine Pollen group of rats were distinctly lower than the placebo group, clearly showing that Pine Pollen has a preventive and therapeutic effect on BPH (Benign Prostatic Hyperplasia).

-Additional, in vitro proliferation experiments were conducted on different sources of cells with Pine Pollen.
-The result show that cells from the prostate can be inhibited by Pine Pollen while the non-prostate sources cells were not.
+Additionally, in vitro proliferation experiments were conducted on different sources of cells with Pine Pollen.
+The results show that cells from the prostate can be inhibited by Pine Pollen while the non-prostate-source cells were not.
 This demonstrates that Pine Pollen has a selective inhibitory effect on prostatic cell proliferation, and has a better inhibitory effect on hormone insensitive cells than hormone-dependent cells.

 Meanwhile, biochemical analysis showed that levels of blood urea, nitrogen, and blood sugar of prostatic hyperplasia rats were lower in the Pine Pollen group than in the control group, and creatinine levels showed a decreasing trend.
-This means that the liver function of prostatic hyperplasia rats was affected at a certain degree with liver function decreased.
-Because weight, serum cholesterol, and triglyceride levels of the Pine Pollen group of rats has a distinct decrease over the control group, then we can conclude that Pine Pollen has a positive clinical meaning for middle age men, in addition to the positive effects on BHP.
+This means that the liver function of prostatic hyperplasia rats was affected to a certain degree with liver function decreased.
+Because the weight, serum cholesterol, and triglyceride levels of the Pine Pollen group of rats had a distinct decrease over the control group, we can conclude that Pine Pollen has a positive clinical meaning for middle-aged men, in addition to the positive effects on BHP.

 All information provided by RAW Forest Foods, including throughout this website, is for educational purposes only and is not intended as—nor should be misconstrued as—any type of recommendation, medical diagnosis, treatment, cure, or advice.